 Then there’s the menu del dia options in the markets.
 We have one just down the road from where we are staying so go there most days.
 There are about 10 restaurants which all have multiple menu choices that change everyday and for the equivalent of £2 each you get a 4 course meal and a drink.
 It’s insanely good and it’s all fresh produce from there in the market.
 We’ve also been doing some shopping and cooking at our place some days too in the aim of not getting too fat.
 I’m not sure it will work.
 There are too many snacks for one thing.
 The corn on the cob smothered in mayo, cheese and chilli is one of the best things I’ve ever tasted.

-The area that we are staying in, called Roma, is seriously cool.
+The area in Mexico City that we are staying in, called Roma, is seriously cool.
 There’s so many trendy boutique coffee shops and gorgeous old bookstores to while hours away in – not that we have any hours to while away.
 But we have worked in few of cafes and the coffee is good, if a little overpriced for our taste.
 We’ve yet to fully explore the extent of the area because it’s huge, as is Mexico City in general.
 It’s hard to describe the scale, but at five times bigger than London that should give you some idea.
 But it does have a brilliant metro system that costs the equivalent of 21p per journey to anywhere in the city.
 That’s not a typo.

 The place we have is great too.
 We’re paying about £20 per night and it has a big living area with huge windows, hot water all the time and a washing machine.
 The latter may seem like simple essentials but trust me if you’ve done any amount of backpacking you’ll know how luxurious they feel.
 And the wifi is good, which is obviously a must for us, there’s nothing more frustrating that having a day full of work and have to battle with a shitty connection.
 The only thing that’s missing is a decent cup of tea.
 I cannot believe that I forgot to bring a big box of Typhoo with me.
 Such a rookie error.